 Instead of a wide mouth canning funnel (about $3 for plastic and more for stainless), you can simply use a large ladle, pour carefully, and clean off any spillage thoroughly.
 For a makeshift funnel, you can use a heavy-duty paper plate, cut through one edge to the center, and then overlap the cut edges to form a funnel and secure with tape.
 Or, use a disposable hot cup and cut off the bottom.

 Instead of a canning recipe book, check out books from your local library or download free, safe recipes from the National Center for Home Food Preservation (HFP), including the free publication from the U.S. Department of Agriculture (USDA), Complete Guide to Home Canning.
-It’s best to use canning recipes and books published after 2009, when canning instructions were last updated by the USDA.
+It’s best to use canning recipes and books published after 2009, when the USDA updated canning instructions.

 Other helpful canning tools